gbif/hp-swissnatcoll/en/data-aggregator-about.md

 ![Import of digital specimens](/assets/images/GraphsDiagrams/Figure6.jpg "Figure 6")

-**Figure 6** Import of digital specimens into the GBIF.org database through a fast track or an approval track and publication on the GBIF-hosted data portals SVNHC and GBIF.ch.
+**Figure 6** Import of digital specimens into the GBIF.org database through a fast track or an approval track and publication on the GBIF-hosted data portals SwissNatColl and GBIF.ch.

 ### 5.4.
 Publication of the digital specimen

-Digital specimens are published on different data portals such as the SVNHC (SVNHC.ch), the [data portal of the Swiss node of GBIF](https://swiss-bif.hp.gbif.org/) and the Virtual Data Center (VDC).
-On the SVNHC online-portal all digital specimens of the data aggregator (fast track and approval track information) will be displayed.
+Digital specimens are published on different data portals such as the SwissNatColl (SwissNatColl.ch), the [data portal of the Swiss node of GBIF](https://swiss-bif.hp.gbif.org/) and the Virtual Data Center (VDC).
+On the SwissNatColl online-portal all digital specimens of the data aggregator (fast track and approval track information) will be displayed.
 Information of specimens collected in Switzerland will also be displayed on the GBIF.ch online-portal (fast track and approval track information).
 The digital specimen, which have been enriched and approved by experts of InfoSpecies datacenters will also be published on the VDC portal of the FOEN.

 ### 5.5.
 Digital specimen updates